solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 #### 4.3 Burning the supply

-Let's burn the whole supply so we can close the mint.
-We do this by calling `burn`:
+Now let us burn the whole supply so we can close the mint.
+We can achieve this by calling `burn` function:

 ```ts
 // BURN SUPPLY